cfpb/regtech-deployments/GHA_Codebuild_Runner.md

 From the point where you ***mask*** the secret through the rest of the workflow job, the secret will be masked.

-IF we are getting many secrets, we can pass in the `secret-ids` list easily.
+If we are getting many secrets, we can pass in the `secret-ids` list easily.
 But, we will need to write a function to iterate over all the retreived secrets and assure each one is passed to `::add-mask:;`.
 It's not a very user-freindly or smart way to handle secrets.
 The Action plugin, should just mask them automatically!

 We did extensive testing around this to determine the best way this could be used.
 Not much options.
 We tried wrapping both the get and the masking build steps into a Custom Composite Action, but that doesn't make the process anymore easy or secure.